sweeneys/personal-website/_posts/2019-08-17-lessons-learned-so-far-in-my-career.markdown

 As Product Manager, I generally think about my role as being somewhere stuck between the software, hardware, marketing, BD, CX, operations, finance and sales teams trying to get people to agree on the best way forward.
 I am thinking that my next career move will be to take up a lead negotiator position in the UK government Brexit negotiations (some time in 2024).

-#### 9. The early hires that are made in a small company will dictate whether departments under- or over- performs for the next several years
+#### 9. The early hires that are made in a small company will dictate whether departments under- or over- perform for the next several years

 In a small company, these people will likely perform several job functions and be responsible for a lot of important work, choose well!